This selection of websites and books has been useful in my research.

 Winterbotham, F.W., 1978, The Nazi Connection (Harper and Row, New York).
 An excellent first-hand story of a British spy working in the early years of the Nazi era.

 Boyne, John, 2006, The Boy in the Striped Pyjamas (Random House, London).
 John Boyne’s book is one of the best I’ve read about the horrific consequences of the Nazi’s abhorrent racial policies.
 It’s not surprising it has sold more than 2.5 million.
 The young adult novel, which is just as appealing to adults, is an ingenious take on the Holocaust told through the eyes of nine-year-old Bruno who makes you laugh and cry.
 His father, an ambitious Nazi, is promoted to run a death camp.
 Bruno is lonely and looks for playmates.
 The characterisation is strong and believable.
-By the end, you may be surprised for whom you feel sympathy.
+By the end, it may surprise you for whom you feel sympathy.
 An eponymous movie is true to the book but does not include everything because of the medium’s constraints.
 This is a must-read not just for people interested in the Second World War, but for all everyone.

 Colley, Rupert, 2017, The Sixth Man (Kindle).
 Everyone has secrets.
 Everyone makes choices that often cannot be changed.
 This tense and dramatic novel takes the reader from the darkness of a prison cell in Occupied France into the darkness of the six characters: a soldier, policeman, postman, teacher, doctor and priest.
 We first meet them on the eve of their release.
 Their high spirits are dashed when they are told about a change of plan.
 All but one will be executed.
 They have to decide who will live.
 Colley uses this imaginative vehicle for exploring motivation and consequences.
-To help make the decision about who will live, they agree to talk about the worst thing they have done.
+To help decide who will live, they agree to talk about the worst thing they have done.
 Their stories reveal greed, selfishness and dishonesty.
 The novel made me think about motivation and the lengths to which people will go to get what they want.
 It made me think about things I have done and the consequences.
-I thought I had the ending picked but I was wrong.
+I thought I had the ending picked, but I was wrong.
 Thought-provoking, tense and well-written, The Sixth Man is a riveting read.

 Follett, Ken, 2012, Winter of the World (Penguin, London).
 Historical epic, second in a trilogy, sweeping, history lesson, page turning, romance, thriller.
 Research exceptional.
 Number One New York Times bestseller.

 Faulks, Sebastian, 1998, Charlotte Gray (Hutchison, London).
 This novel has it all: mesmerising writing, a cracking story and surprises.
 The characterisation is exceptional.
 Faulks weaves magic in this story of a British woman spying in Occupied France.
 There is a lot more going on, unbeknownst to her.
 Critics say the battle scenes are among the best written.
-It’s the last of a trilogy but is can be read as a stand-alone.
+It’s the last of a trilogy but can be read as a stand-alone.
 The first two are The Girl at the Lion d’Or and Birdsong.

-Kelman, Suzanne, 2019, A View Across The Rooftops (Bookouture, London).
+Kelman, Suzanne, 2019, A View Across The Rooftops (better, London).
 Vivid portrayal of Amsterdam’s residents’ endurance of the horror of the Nazi occupation.
 Kelman portrays the constant presence of oppression and a sense of foreboding.
 A theme is the importance of what unites us and the consequences of unchecked power.
 The protagonist is mathematics professor Josef Held who hides one of his Jewish students in his attic from February 1941.
 His niece is a committed Nazi falls in love with a senior Nazi officer, which isn’t the only threat to the student.

 Kerr, Philip, 2009, If The Dead Rise Not (Penguin, London).
 Eceptional period detail of what life would’ve been like in 1934 Berlin.
 The incremental Nazi oppression and the horror that went with it.
 Gunther is a tough, cynical and wise-cracking ex-homicide detective now a using his skills at one of Berlin and Europe’s most prestigious hotels, the Adlon.
 There’s been a murder but the police stop investigating when they find out the victim is Jewish.
 Gunther continued the quest to find out what happened which leads to an intriguing chain of events that has many twists and turns.
 US journalist Noreen Charalambides, in Berlin to research a story about Nazi hypocrisy of promoting the forthcoming Olympic Games but banning Jews from competing, helps Gunther uncover the truth.
 Weimar Berlin aficionados will enjoy this well-written thriller that deceives you; just when you think you’ve got it worked out, there’s a surprise to keep you guessing.
 Bernie Gunther is in many of Kerr’s books set in the Weimar and World War II period.
 Like If the Dead Rise Not, they’re detail-rich, unpredictable and skilfully plotted.